github-samples/securing-your-code/_labs/lab2.md

 Now that we have all of the security feature enabled, let's review the security alerts that have been created and how to manage them.

-This lab covers parts of the following exam domains:

-- Domain 2: Configure and use secret scanning
-- Domain 3: Configure and use dependency management
-- Domain 4: Configure and use code scanning

 ## Exercise 1: Reviewing Dependabot alerts

 1. Click the **Security** tab in the repo.
 This is where you can see and manage all of the security alerts for the repo.